 Graduate Student Meet and Greet

 This event is offered in the fall and spring semesters.
-This is a chance to meet and network with graduate students within and outside of your program.
+This is a chance to meet and network with fellow graduate students, faculty and administrators both within and outside of your program.

 Our writing workshop helps graduate students improve their academic writing.
 This one-hour, interactive seminar answers the following questions: